Why Flying Ants Get Confused With Termites Every Spring in Wilmington

 Every spring, homeowners around Wilmington start noticing winged insects around their windows, doors, and light fixtures.
 The immediate question is usually the same: are these flying ants or termites?

 The confusion is common and understandable.
-Both insects appear around the same time of year, both have wings, and both tend to show up suddenly.
-However, mistaking one for the other can lead to serious consequences, especially when termites are involved.
+Both insects show up around the same time of year, both have wings, and both tend to appear suddenly.
+Mistaking one for the other can lead to serious consequences, though, especially when termites are involved.

-Knowing how to correctly identify these insects can help you know whether you need termite control or ant control in Wilmington and take the right action early.
+Knowing how to correctly identify these insects can help you determine whether you need termite control or ant control in Wilmington and take the right action early.

 Why Flying Ants and Termites Appear at the Same Time

-Both flying ants and termite swarmers emerge in the spring as part of their reproductive cycle.
-Warm temperatures, increased moisture, and longer daylight hours trigger colonies to release winged members to start new colonies.
+Both flying ants and termite swarmers emerge in spring as part of their reproductive cycle.
+Warm temperatures, increased moisture, and longer daylight hours trigger colonies to release winged members that go on to start new colonies.

 This is why homeowners in Wilmington, Leland, and Ogden often see these insects:

-Since their timing overlaps, it is easy to assume they are the same pest or confuse one for the other.
+Since their timing overlaps, it is easy to assume they are the same pest or mix one up for the other.

 Key Differences Between Flying Ants and Termites

-Understanding a few visual differences can help you identify what you are seeing.
+A few visual details can help you tell what you are looking at.

 Body Shape